AppDaemon/appdaemon/docs/APPGUIDE.rst

 Creating Tasks
 ^^^^^^^^^^^^^^

-For additional multitasking, Apps are fully able to create tasks or futures, however, the app has the responsibility to manage them.
-In particular, any created tasks or futures must be completed or actively canceled when the app is terminated or reloaded.
-If this is not the case, the code will not reload correctly due to Pyhton's garbage collection strategy.
-To assist with this, AppDaemon has a ``create_task()`` call, which returns a future.
-Tasks created in this way can be manipulated as desired, however, AppDaemon keeps track of them and will automatically cancel any outstanding futures if the app terminates or reloads.
-For this reason, AppDaemon's ``create_task()`` is the recommended way of doing this.

-Use of Executors
-^^^^^^^^^^^^^^^^

-A standard pattern for running I/O intensive tasks such as file or network access in the async programming model is to use executor threads for these types of activities.
-AppDaemon supplies the ``run_in_executor()`` function to facilitate this, which uses a predefined thread-pool for execution.
-As mentioned above, holding up the loop with any blocking activity is harmful not only to the app but all other apps and AppDaemon's internals, so always use an executor for any function that may require it.
+Although it's possible to use the :py:func:`asyncio.create_task <asyncio.create_task>` function from inside async callbacks, it's not recommended because if any tasks created this way are not done when the app is reloaded or terminated, they won't be cleaned up.
+This can lead to unexpected behavior, as the tasks will continue to run in the background and might get recreated when the app starts again.
+Instead, it's recommended to use a helper method called :py:meth:`create_task() <appdaemon.adapi.ADAPI.create_task>` method that wraps :py:func:`asyncio.create_task <asyncio.create_task>` with logic to clean up the task when the app is reloaded or terminated.

+Using the Thread Pool
+^^^^^^^^^^^^^^^^^^^^^

+The `ADAPI` class provides a method called :py:meth:`run_in_executor() <appdaemon.adapi.ADAPI.run_in_executor>` that allows the user to run a function in the internal :py:class:`ThreadPoolExecutor <concurrent.futures.ThreadPoolExecutor>`.
+This effectively allows the user to run blocking, sync code in a separate thread as if it was async, which prevents blocking any of the worker threads or the main thread.
+Otherwise, a long-running callback would block whatever thread it's in, which can cause problems.
+A standard pattern is to use other threads for I/O bound tasks, such as file or network access.

 Sleeping
 ^^^^^^^^

 Sleeping in Apps is perfectly fine using the async model.
-For this purpose, AppDaemon provides the ``sleep()`` function.
+For this purpose, AppDaemon provides the :py:meth:`sleep <appdaemon.adapi.ADAPI.sleep>` method.
 If this function is used in a non-async callback, it will raise an exception.

-ASYNC Threading Considerations
+Async Threading Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Bear in mind, that although the async programming model is single threaded, in an event-driven environment such as AppDaemon, concurrency is still possible, whereas in the pinned threading model it is eliminated.
 This may lead to requirements to lock data structures in async apps.